Medicare eligibility criteria include:

 Medicare Eligibility for Spouses

 If you or your spouse is still working past the age of 65 and you have insurance through that employer or union, you might be able to delay signing up for Medicare B without dealing with a late enrollment penalty.
-Find out if you should switch to Medicare to continue with your employer coverage.

 If you haven’t worked at least 10 years in which you’ve paid Medicare taxes, but your spouse has, you’re still eligible for Medicare.